 Grazing and ewe management

-Each year, the thirty ewes were grouped by ten according to live weight, body condition score and age, and allocated to one of the three pastures T Tand T. The experiment was considered to start when the ewes and their lambs were introduced into the experimental pastures, which occurred on 16th May 2016, 17th May 2017 and 17th May 2018.
+Each year, the thirty ewes were grouped by ten according to live weight, body condition score and age, and allocated to one of the three pastures Tlow Tmed and Thigh.
+The experiment was considered to start when the ewes and their lambs were introduced into the experimental pastures, which occurred on 16th May 2016, 17th May 2017 and 17th May 2018.
 Before these dates, the ewes were housed indoors where they lambed around mid-April.
 By the end of June, the lambs were weaned and ewes temporarily returned indoors during one week for drying.
 Before weaning, the lambs were all day long with their mothers.

 We applied a continuous grazing on the pastures and applied the rule consisting of excluding the group of ewes of a given pasture when the mean sward height on that pasture fell below 5.5 cm.
 Sward height was assessed every 10 to 15 days, on the basis of 200 measurements per pasture, along 10 parallel transects, using the Hill Farming Research Organisation (HFRO) sward stick (Barthram, 1986).
-In 2016, the grazing period ended on October 11th, September 12th and August 08th for T, T and T groups, respectively.
-In 2017, the grazing period ended on September 16th, 13th and 06th for T, T and T groups, respectively.
-In 2018, T and T groups left their pastures on August 16th, and T on August 9th.
+In 2016, the grazing period ended on October 11th, September 12th and August 08th for Tlow, Tmed and Thigh groups, respectively.
+In 2017, the grazing period ended on September 16th, 13th and 06th for Tlow, Tmed and Thigh groups, respectively.
+In 2018, Tlow and Tmed groups left their pastures on August 16th, and Thigh on August 9th.
 At pasture, neither the ewes nor the lambs were supplemented.
 They all had free access to water (in water bowser or a trough, Figure 1) and salt blocks (located near the water supply) at all times.

 Measurements